tombracey/Recruitment-Tool-Using-Google-Maps-API/README.md

 ## Overview

 The Google Maps API allows developers to integrate Google Maps features into software applications.
-Companies like Uber, Lyft, Amazon, and FedEx make millions of API calls daily to optimize routes and travel times.
+Companies like Uber, Lyft, Amazon, and FedEx make millions of API calls daily to optimise routes and travel times.

 A lot of advanced commercial recruitment software also use Google Maps API to find accurate travel times between employers and candidates.
 This is particularly important with a large candidate pool in a city like London, where public transport travel times can vary significantly depending on available routes.
 However, I used to use less optimised software and spend time manually punching in postcodes on Google Maps and noting the travel time on paper or a spreadsheet.